 DIA Award Winners

-The 202020 Vision Green Design Award recognises excellence in green urban and space design.
-The Award was established by Good Design Australia and the 202020 Vision to help raise awareness and to promote excellence in green design.
+The Greener Spaces Better Places Design Award recognises excellence in green urban and space design.
+The Award was established to help raise awareness and to promote excellence in green design.

-The 202020 Vision Green Design Award recognises and celebrates the important role of green and living infrastructure design to our built environment and to our overall health and wellbeing.
+The Greener Spaces Better Places Design Award recognises and celebrates the important role of green and living infrastructure design to our urban areas, to cool our cities, and make our neighbourhoods more appealing to work, play and relax.

 Contribution to more and better green space, greater appreciation for plants and trees in the design and development stage of projects, biophilia, air purification, water sensitive urban design, product design and development that progresses green and living infrastructure increases and improvements.

-The CSIRO Design Innovation Award recognises and celebrates the important role of design-led innovation in harnessing the challenges of science and technology to create better products and services that make a positive impact on our lives.
+The CSIRO Design Innovation Award recognised the important role of design-led innovation in harnessing the challenges of science and technology to create better products and services that make a positive impact on our lives.

 CSIRO Design Innovation Award Winners